Alejandro-Vigo/SQL_Project_Data_Job_Analysis/README.md

 **Top-Paying Jobs:**
 Filtered data analyst positions by salary and location (remote), revealing roles with salaries up to **$650,000**.

+Here’s a breakdown of the top data analyst roles:
+- Wide Salary Range: The top 10 paying data analyst positions range from $184,000 to $650,000, highlighting the significant earning potential in the field.
+- Diverse Employers: High-paying roles are offered by companies like SmartAsset, Meta, and AT&T, showing broad industry demand.
+- Variety of Roles: Job titles range from Data Analyst to Director of Analytics, reflecting diverse responsibilities and specializations.

 **Skills for High-Paying Jobs:**
 Joined job postings with skills data to uncover the competencies employers value most for top salaries — **SQL, Python, Tableau** lead the list.

+Insights from the top-paying roles reveal which skills employers value most:
+- SQL: Leading skill with 8 out of 10 top-paying jobs requiring it.
+- Python: Close second with 7 mentions.
+- Tableau: In demand with 6 mentions.
+- Other Skills: R, Snowflake, Pandas, Excel appear with varying frequency.

 **Most In-Demand Skills:**
 Analyzed frequency of skills in postings, highlighting **SQL, Excel, Python, Tableau, and Power BI** as essential.